 1.5.
 TM explicitly reserves the right to make changes to the technical or visual design or to technical or visual details without informing the Purchaser in advance provided that the technically relevant characteristics of TM‘s products are not modified by such changes.

 2.1.
 The prices charged by TM always consist of a product price (basic price) and an additional material surcharge (copper surcharge).
 Quotations, price lists and all written documents of TM always indicate the product price.
 The additional material surcharge depends on the weight of copper in the product and is calculated as follows: If the copper price is lower than 1.53 euros/kg, no material surcharge will be applied.
-If the copper ingot price exceeds the level of 1.53 euros/kg, TM will apply a material surcharge corresponding to the mean price (MK price) for the previous month.
+If the copper ingot price exceeds the level of 1.53 euros/kg, TM will apply a material surcharge corresponding to the mean price (Wieland price) for the previous month.
 The copper weight (Cu factor) is indicated by TM in its catalogues, quotations, price lists and on its website.
-The copper price (MK price) applicable in each case is indicated by TM on its website.
+The copper price (Wieland price) applicable in each case is indicated by TM on its website.
 The reference date for determination of the material surcharge shall be the date on which the order was placed.

 Material surcharge = (mean price for the previous month in euros/kg – 1,53 euros/kg) * Cu-factor